David-Manniche/TheMarket/readme.txt

-    => 044022 - Create a label for this button on forget password page => 044370 - on order invoice> product option is not displaying => 044686 - seller end> order invoice> invoice date don't have any data
+    => 044022 - Create a label for this button on forget password page => 044370 - on order invoice> product option is not displaying => 044686 - seller end> order invoice> invoice date don't have any data => 042577 - if seller didn't add pickup address then "pickup " option for his products should not be enabled and "shipped only" should be the fulfillment method.

 Enhancements:
     => Tax module upgrade